Skip to main content

 Remarks

-This function is equivalent to function EventEmitter.on for even type log.
+This function is equivalent to function EventEmitter.on for event type log.
 The registered listener function is called for every log message issued by the solver, the log message is passed as a parameter to the function.

-The amount of log messages and its periodicity can be controlled by parameters logLevel and logPeriod.
+The amount of log messages and its periodicity can be controlled by parameters Parameters.logLevel and Parameters.logPeriod.

 Alternatively, you can use function redirectOutput to redirect all solver output (including the logs) to a stream.